SARAH-HADDAD/SARAH-HADDAD/README.md

 # Hello, I'm Sarah Haddad 👋

-AI Engineer specializing in Computer Vision — passionate about building robust deep learning models for image recognition, object detection, and generation.
+AI Engineer specializing passionate about building robust deep learning models for image recognition, object detection, and generation.
 Proficient in PyTorch and TensorFlow, with hands-on experience in preprocessing, training, fine-tuning, and deploying models in real-world scenarios.

 Available for freelance projects and open to new opportunities.